 Successful application of the EnKF has shown how DDA can perform reliable parameter estimation.
 A more detailed explanation of the EnKF can also act as a how-to guide, to help the ABM community apply DDA methods to their own research.

-The mathematics involved in applying the EnKF highlighted certain ABM-related issues; for example, we needed to know the maximum number of active agents in the system’s future.
+The mathematics involved in applying the EnKF highlighted certain ABM-related issues, for example, we needed to know the maximum number of active agents in the system’s future.
 Also, in this case the EnKF analysis was less accurate than the observations.
 Further work should be carried out into these issues, to identify for which ABMs the EnKF is most appropriate.